Predicting Covid-19 EMS Incidents from Daily Hospitalization Trends: Results

-The performance of EMS response was also impacted since the outbreak of Covid-19 (figure \ref{fig: covid response time}, table \ref{table: covid response time}).
-On average, the response time was slower during period 2 and period 3 than that in period 1 (one-sided t-test, p-value $< 0.01$).
-In particular, the arrival time during period 3 is 0.73 minutes slower than during period 1 for each EMS incident.
+The performance of EMS response was also impacted since the outbreak of Covid-19.
+The mean response time for each action, assignment, dispatch and arrival, was slower during period two and period three than that in period one (one-sided t-test, p-value $< 0.01$).
+In particular, the arrival time during period three is 0.73 minutes slower than during period one for each EMS incident.
+A complete list of comparisons of the mean and median of response time is in Table \ref{table: covid response time}.
+The reader can also see from Figure \ref{fig: covid response time} that the mean (solid line) and median (dashed line) of the distributions of the response time has slightly shifted to the right from period one to period three.
+As shown in Table \ref{table: covid less 5 min response}, the proportions of high-priority incidents EMS whose response time (in minutes) were within 5 minutes decreased from 44.7\% in period one to 33.6\% in period three.
+A one-sided t-test suggests that this decrease is statistically significant with p-value $< 0.01$.